-Unearned revenue arises when assets are received before revenue recognition criteria have been satisfied.
-Grants and entitlements received before eligibility requirements are met are recorded as deferred inflows from unearned revenue.
-In the governmental fund financial statements, receivables associated with non-exchange transactions that will not be collected within the availability period have been recorded as deferred inflows from unearned revenue.
+In the governmental fund financial statements, receivables associated with non-exchange transactions that will not be collected within the availability period have been recorded as deferred inflows of resources as unavailable revenue.

 Expenses/Expenditures:

 On the accrual basis of accounting, expenses are recognized at the time a liability is incurred.
 On the modified accrual basis of accounting, expenditures are generally recognized in the accounting period in which the related fund liability is incurred, as under the accrual basis of accounting.
 However, under the modified accrual basis of accounting, debt service expenditures, as well as expenditures related to compensated absences and claims and judgments, are recorded only when payment is due.
 Allocations of cost, such as depreciation and amortization, are not recognized in the governmental funds.
 When both restricted and unrestricted resources are available for use, it is the District's policy to use restricted resources first, then unrestricted resources as they are needed.